A Dozen Apples

 |Pricing||$70 per person

 You MUST reserve your spot!

 Group Tours are only available in English.
 If you prefer another language, please see our Private Tours.

-This tour meets outside Village Cigars at 110 7th Avenue South, located just above the Sheridan Square/Christopher Street station.
-The tour frequently ends in the financial district but this is subject to change.
+One of our guides will meet you at Paramount Plaza, 1633 Broadway between 50th St and 51st St. across the street from The Winter Garden Theater.
+The tour frequently ends back in midtown but this is subject to change.
 Your guide can assist you in directions on how to get back to your next destination.

 This tour moves at a rapid pace.
 If you have any mobility issues that prevent you from walking long distances at a quick pace we suggest you book a private tour which allows you to walk at your leisure.

 Real New York Tours goes out in rain, snow or shine.
 We do have indoor options sites we can visit on bad weather days.
 This will lessen (not eliminate) the amount of outside time we spend in bad weather.
 Real New York Tours does reserve the option to cancel a tour if we think the weather could be hazardous.
 If you want to cancel your tour because of bad weather or for any other reason we require a 48 hour notice and you will not be charged.
 So please do keep a close watch on the weekly weather report.

 From the pastoral serenity of Central Park to the gritty back streets of Chinatown, this tour covers it all.
 The Dozen Apples Tour is for people that truly want the full perspective of all New York City has to offer.